tomexiskandar/bintang/README.rst

    # 2 {'id': 3, 'name': 'Okie', 'surname': 'Dokie', 'address': '7 Ocean Rd', 'hobby': None}
    # 3 {'id': 4, 'name': 'Maria', 'surname': None, 'address': '7 Heaven Ave', 'hobby': 'Digging'}

-If the table is small, you can use print() function to output it to terminal.
+If the table is small, you can use print() function to output the records to terminal.

 .. code-block:: python